roydegeest/rakwireless-docs/docs/en-us/quick-start/rak612/at-commands.md

----
-next: /en-us/quick-start/rak612/connecting-to-ttn/#connecting-to-the-things-network-ttn
----

-# Configuring the LPWAN Button
+# AT Commands for RAK612 LPWAN Button

 The purpose of this document is to demonstrate on how to configure the LPWAN Button thru the use of AT Commands via a Serial Port Tool running in your Windows PC.
 The list below shows the AT Commands available for use: